 As a general rule, government-owned entities may also be VAT taxpayers and may also be charged VAT if they buy property or receive services that are subject to VAT.

+2. Nonresident Digital Service Providers

-As stated in B.2., above, the provision of digital services used in Chile is subject to VAT even when those services are rendered from abroad by nonresidents to Chilean individuals that are not VAT taxpayers.
-Therefore, nonresident digital service providers must charge Chilean VAT on the amounts charged to their customers at the general VAT rate.
-However, given their nonresident status, the VATL provides a simplified VAT regime for these taxpayers.
+As discussed in XIII.D.1., above, when a service provider is a nonresident the VAT position is typically reversed so that the beneficiary of the service is responsible for paying the tax.
+By way of exception to the general rule, as described in XII.B.2.b, above, the provision of digital services used in Chile is subject to VAT even when the services are rendered from abroad by a nonresident to Chilean persons that are not VAT taxpayers, whether they are individuals or companies.

+Thus, nonresident digital service providers must charge Chilean VAT on the amounts charged to their customers at the general VAT rate.
+That charge will generally occur when the customer is an individual.
+However, the situation may also arise when the customer is a Chilean company that, given the nature of its business, is not a VAT taxpayer.
+In this case, if the nonresident service provider has not registered in Chile for VAT purposes, the Chilean company may request from the SII authorization to withhold the VAT and remit it to the Chilean Treasury.

+Nonresident digital service providers have the option of registering for VAT purposes under the general regime or, instead, under a simplified VAT regime that was established for such taxpayers.
+A nonresident digital service provider that has opted to be registered under the simplified regime is generally required to charge VAT to a Chilean customer, unless:

+The customer informs the nonresident digital service provider that it is a VAT taxpayer.
+In this case, the customer is solely responsible for remitting the VAT to the Chilean Treasury.
+The customer is required to issue a purchase invoice, remit the VAT to the Treasury and apply a VAT credit with respect to the VAT paid.
+If the customer fails to inform the service provider, the latter must withhold the VAT and remit it to the Treasury.

+The fee charged by the service provider is subject to the additional tax and, thus, exempt from VAT and the customer informs the nonresident service provider.
+In such cases, the service provider will not charge VAT on the fee and the customer will be solely responsible as withholding tax agent.
+If the customer fails to inform the digital service provider, the latter is required to charge VAT on its fee and remit it to the Treasury.

+The VAT charged by a nonresident digital service during a VAT period must be remitted to the Treasury.
+While, for a regular VAT taxpayer, the VAT period is one month, for a nonresident digital service provider, the VAT period ranges from one to three months, at the taxpayer’s choice.
+Once the VAT period has been selected, the nonresident service provider may not modify it until January 1 of the following calendar year.

+The quarterly periods are:

+January to March;

+April to June;

+July to September; and

+October to December.

-In this regard, the VAT payable by nonresident digital service providers is the VAT they have charged during their VAT period.
-While for regular VAT taxpayers their VAT period is one month, for nonresident digital service providers the VAT period ranges from one to three months, at the taxpayer’s choice.
-Nonresident taxpayers must electronically file a simplified VAT return during the first 20 days of the month immediately following the end of each VAT period and pay the VAT due.
-The VAT return must be filed in the SII’s portal.
-Forthcoming regulations will provide for the possibility of determining the VAT due in Chilean pesos but allow nonresident taxpayers to pay the VAT due in either foreign currency or Chilean pesos.
+A nonresident taxpayer must electronically file a simplified VAT return during the first 20 days of the month immediately following the end of each VAT period and pay the VAT due.
+The VAT return must be filed with the SII’s portal.
+As a general rule, the VAT must be paid in foreign currency.
+Forthcoming regulations will provide for the possibility of determining the VAT due in Chilean pesos and allow nonresident taxpayers to pay the VAT due in either foreign currency or Chilean pesos.